 You will be required to repay to the college any grant funds the college had to return to the Department of Education on your behalf.
 In such cases, you will be billed by the college and have to make payment arrangements with the Bursar.

 In addition, you may also have to repay some of the excess grant funds you received directly to the Department of Education.
-Since any Direct Loan funds you received must be repaid according to the terms of the promissory note, you would not be required to return the excess loan funds you received until your loans go into repayment.
+Since any Direct Loan funds you received must be repaid according to the terms of the promissory note, you may be required to return a portion, or all, of the loan funds you received.

 Any award money you are required to return to the federal government is considered a federal grant overpayment.
 You must either repay that amount in full or make satisfactory arrangements with either the college or the Department of Education to repay the amount.
 You must complete these arrangements within 45 days of the date of the college’s notifying you of your overpayment status or you risk losing your eligibility for further federal financial assistance.